-The Diamondback Insight is a quality bike that introduces your growing rider to the world of multi-gears, longer distances, and more varied elevations - without breaking the bank.
+The Diamondback Insight 20 kid’s bike is a quality bike to introduce your little rider to multi-gears, longer distances, and more varied elevations.
+Read our review!

 The Diamondback Insight 20″ is a solidly built introduction into the world of multi-geared biking for kids.
 Fast and fun to ride, kids can happily cruise the neighborhood and paved trails while tackling hills with new confidence.
 Parents, for their part, will be happy with a price that doesn’t break the bank.
 The Insight 20″ is one of the larger 20″ bikes we’ve reviewed.